pnyarko/static/README.md

 Ubuntu LTS 12 is officially on End of Life notice except Ubuntu Advantage Customers who are only Entitled to  Extended security maintenance. https://www.ubuntu.com/info/release-end-of-life.

-The httpd service was started by manually and will not be available after a reboot or when an alternate init state is transitioned into.
+The httpd service was started manually and will not be available after a reboot or when an alternate init state is transitioned into.

 The apache instance was running as root from /opt/apache.
 That instance is deprecated and the new instance is being used.
 A repository can be created within the campus network to avoid unnecessary traffic to pull the install binaries for apache2.